rakkatak/react-typescript-app/README.md

       ***
       <Alert>Pay attention <span>fool</span>!</Alert>

+  ### useEffect

+  - Used to perform operations after a component render
+  - If there are multiple useEffects, with different responsibilities, will run in order after each render.

   ### JSX

   - There is no such thing as a for loop, so use the map function instead